 - A place where you’re not planning any major renovations

-Customers will also need to check modem compatibility with their ISP, with some offering modems with their respective plans.
+Customers will also need to check to see if their modem or router is compatible with some ISPs offering modems with their respective plans.

 With regard to satellite broadband installation, as explained by NBN Co, a qualified technician will install a dish, typically on the user’s roof or wall, generally either 80 cm or 120 cm in diameter depending on the user’s location.
 NBN states that the receiver and transmitter are mounted on the dish, with two cables to be used to connect the dish to the user’s satellite modem, located inside the premises.